glittershark/reactable/README.md

 ### Even More Customization

 If you want to customize the rendering of individual columns, you can go a level deeper by embedding a `Reactable.Td` inside your `Reactable.Tr`.
-These have the required `column` property, and an optional `data` property if you want to customize the data that's used for sorting and filtering - if the latter isn't specified, the data used will default to the `Td`'s children.
+These have the required `column` property, and an optional `value` property if you want to customize the data that's used for sorting and filtering - if the latter isn't specified, the data used will default to the `Td`'s children.

 Example: